hanpari/sovereign/source/02/052_drama.md

 Gromov remembered this very encounter.
 Then, a strange thing happened.
 The stage had changed.
 The cozy coffee transformed into another place.

 "Hello?
 Who?
 It's you ...
-No, no problem.
+Broken?
+Well, I'm not a mechanic.
+I've told you I was a gunner.
+No, no problem...
+No, I do not mind ...
+Nothing important ...
+Come and get me anytime ...
 The park near the hospital ...
 OK, bye."

-Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.
+Emerging from shadows, confused Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.

-In the late spring days, they used to play chess in the park, drinking from a bottle labeled as METHANOL FOR EXTERNAL USE ONLY.
+In the late spring days, they used to play chess in the park, drinking from a bottle labeled as METHANOL: FOR EXTERNAL USE ONLY.

 After his second backup in a row, Andrey was under observation period, daily visiting the nearby hospital and out of duty.
 His mental state suffered because the deterioration caused by the backup became more prominent.